| Been a while since you

 1. Class codes are no longer restricted to a certain price level and can

-2. Improved performance during billing process is now 10 times faster
+be setup to use any of the eight SKU prices.2.
+Improved performance during billing process is now 10 times faster

 than before.